anchit-choudhry/winterfell/THIRD-PARTY-NOTICES.md

 -----

-The following software may be included in this product: is-glob, kind-of.
-A copy of the source code may be downloaded from https://github.com/micromatch/is-glob.git (is-glob), https://github.com/jonschlinkert/kind-of.git (kind-of).
+The following software may be included in this product: is-glob, is-plain-object, kind-of.
+A copy of the source code may be downloaded from https://github.com/micromatch/is-glob.git (is-glob), https://github.com/jonschlinkert/is-plain-object.git (is-plain-object), https://github.com/jonschlinkert/kind-of.git (kind-of).
 This software contains the following license and notice below:

 The MIT License (MIT)